cybertec-postgresql/pgwatch/docs/concept/components.md

 Postgres storage is based on the JSONB datatype so minimally version 9.4+ is required, but for bigger setups where partitioning is a must, v11+ is needed.
-Any already existing Postgres database will do the trick, see the [Bootstrapping the Metrics DB](metrics_db_bootstrap) section for2 details.
+Any already existing Postgres database will do the trick, see the [Bootstrapping the Metrics DB](../howto/metrics_db_bootstrap.md) section for details.

 ### [TimescaleDB](https://www.timescale.com/)
 TimescaleDB is a time-series extension for PostgreSQL.